ybrid/opus-swift/CONTRIBUTING.md

 ## Tell us your needs
 ### package management
-Currently we support integration with CocoaPods.
+Currently we support integration with CocoaPods and Swift Package Manager.
 You may tell us which type of package management you use.